DavidCEllis/PrefabClasses/docs/extra/dataclasses_differences.md

     * The 'compiled' form has no hidden attributes as they are replaced on compilation.
     * Prefab classes provide a `PREFAB_FIELDS` attribute with the field names in order.
-    * The dynamic classes generate their code lazily so they need to keep the 'recipe' details around. `_attributes` and `_CLASSNAME_attributes` contain this information.
-The plain `_attributes` includes inherited values.
+    * The dynamic classes generate their code lazily so they need to keep the 'recipe' details around. `__prefab_internals__` contains this information.
 1. Plain `attribute(...)` declarations can be used without the use of type hints.
     * If a plain assignment is used, all assignments **must** use `attribute`
 1. Post init processing uses `__prefab_post_init__` instead of `__post_init__`